 Conference Championship Meets

 The Big Ten previously used its “Big Fives” meet to seed for the Big Ten Championship.
-However, in 2020 it switched to seeding by national ranking, such as all other conferences, with the top four teams qualifying to compete in the night session of the conference championship and the bottom six teams competing in the afternoon.
+However, in 2020 it switched to seeding by national ranking, like all other conferences, with the top four teams qualifying to compete in the night session of the conference championship and the bottom six teams competing in the afternoon.
 In 2022 that changed again, and the conference now uses in-conference win-loss record to seed the championship.
-The Big Fives meet is now only used to determine the second half of the regular season rankings and to determine the regular season conference champion.
+The Big Fives meet is now Big Fours following the addition of UCLA and Washington, and it is now only used to ensure teams compete against as many other teams in the conference as possible.

 NCAA Postseason Qualification & Format